Innovative learning in a small school setting since 1998. Serving 5th - 8th grade students in Centre County and beyond!

 WELCOME TO CLC

-We are a small, project-based, technology-enhanced middle school serving students in grades 5 through 8 within the Centre County region since 1998.
+We are a small, project-based, technology-enhanced middle school serving students in grades 5 through 8 within Centre County and neighboring counties since 1998.
 Our focus is to teach students real-world skills that enable them to create, innovate, and collaborate.

 Project-based learning is the core of CLC's curriculum.
 Students' roles within a project-based learning environment are distinctly different from a traditional setting.
-Within a project-based classroom, students are provided real world scenarios and given large chunks of time to create solutions and final products that meet the requirements of the project.
+Within a project-based classroom, students are provided scenarios and given large chunks of time to create solutions and final products that mimic what professionals create in the real world.
 Along the way, students utilize a variety of skills and knowledge as opposed to learning fragmented subject areas.
 Depending upon the project, students may create wind farms, new food products, robots, or any other product made in the real world.
-As a result of these project-based creations, students learn real world skills and perform because of an intrinsic desire to do so, not to avoid punishment or to gain awards.
+As a result of these project-based creations, students learn valuable skills and perform because of an intrinsic desire to do so, not to avoid punishment or to gain awards.

 In order to create innovative solutions, each student at CLC is provided access to a technology at school and at home in the form of a MacBook or iPad.
 This access to technology allows students to use their knowledge in powerful ways.
 Students at CLC become masters of basic computer applications (word processing, spreadsheets, and email), as well as advanced computer applications (graphic design, video editing, and 3D modeling).
 CLC students have had 1:1 access to laptops and notebooks since 1998.
 Students use their electronic devices like professionals to create quality final products as opposed to using technology as a replacement for worksheets.
 Our students also enjoy ample time away from their devices to utilize hands-on technology while building products that engage creativity and problem solving skills.

 WHAT PARENTS SAY ABOUT CLC